X-Men: The Last Stand: Cast

 Leader and founder of the Brotherhood, Magneto is a mutant Holocaust survivor who wages war against humanity in the name of mutant superiority.
-He has the ability to control and manipulate metal, making him one of the most powerful mutants.
+He can control and manipulate metal, making him one of the most powerful mutants.
 Well known for his homosexuality, McKellen found a parallel of the cure with many prejudices: "It's abhorrent to me, as it would be if a person said I need curing of my sexuality, or if someone said that black people could take a pill that would 'cure' them of being black."
 McKellen's shooting schedule had to accommodate his work in both The Da Vinci Code (2006) and the London theater, going as far as filming the actor in England to later superimpose into the Vancouver plates.